charts

 • Using an external qBittorrent server helps avoid potential throttling issues with download/upload speeds.

-• Enable the global storage by setting storage.global.enabled: true in the values.yaml file.
+• Enable the global storage by setting storage.global.enabled: true in the chart values file.

 [!NOTE]